 This is a free Bible lesson for children teaching them about the changing seasons of life and the unchanging character of God.
 In Ecclesiastes 3:1-11, students will identify time periods of life and how they can navigate through them.
+We’ve included our popular Fall coloring page in the download below.

 Bible Story: Changing Seasons and Our Unchanging God